saidout/saidout_qmk_crkbd_rev1/readme.md

 ---
 ## Process tap dance advance
 The QMK tap dance was missing some features:
+* Layer
     * Ability to toggle layer on any of the two tap dance keys.
-* Ability to toggle one shot layer on/off by tapping the same key.
+    * For one shot layer if the key is held to turn on the layer and to turn off it when the key is released.
+* Modifiers
     * Ability to have one shot modifiers on any of the two tap dance keys.
-* For one shot modifiers if the key is held to turn it off and instead have the modifier pressed.
+    * To toggle on/off one shot modifiers if the same key is tapped.
-* To toggle on/off one shot modifiers if the same modifiers is tap.
+    * For one shot modifiers if the key is held to register modifier and to unregister it when the key is released.

 This features are provided in the
 `process_tap_dance_adv.h`